 Neighborhood Size (optional)

 The spatial extent of the analysis neighborhood.
-This value determines which features are analyzed together in order to assess local clustering.
+This value determines which features are analyzed together to assess local clustering.

 Time Step Interval (optional)

-The interval for time step.
-This option is only used if the input points' schema has a field tagged as START_TIME.
+The interval for the time step.
+This parameter is only used if the input points' schema has a field tagged with the Start Time key field.

 Time Step Alignment (optional)

-How you want your time steps aligned.
-This option is only available if the input points are time enabled and represent an instant in time.
+Specifies how time steps will be aligned.
+This parameter is only available if the input points are time enabled and represent an instant in time.

 Time Step Reference (optional)